davef2171/GettingCleaningDataCourseAssignment/README.txt

 This subset of data was the basis for the subsequent analysis.

-The analysis collapsed teh data to provide a mean for was of the remaining data variables summarized by Subject and Activity pairs.
+The analysis collapsed the data to provide a mean for each of the remaining data variables summarized by Subject and Activity pairs.
 This collapsed the original measurements to a table of 180 entries representing 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) per test subject.

 For each record it is provided:
 - An identifier of the subject who carried out the experiment.